 - Packing Tips for Everest Base Camp Trek

-December is cold and time with below-zero temperatures.
-But, there will be less crowd and the view will still be amazing.
+December is a cold time with below-zero temperatures.
+However, there will be less crowd, and the view will still be amazing.

-If you want to get the best of both climate and comfort, then you should plan your trip from Mid – October to November.
-The weather is clear and the view stunning.
+If you want to get the best of both climate and comfort, then you should plan your trip from mid-October to November during autumn season and from mid March to mid May in spring season.
+The weather is clear, and the view is stunning.

-However, if you are willing to enjoy the crisp views of the Everest in the backdrop of Sherpa settlements, then you can go for this trek any time of the year.
+However, suppose you are willing to enjoy the crisp views of the Everest in the backdrop of Sherpa settlements.
+In that case, you can go for this trek any time of the year.
 All you need is enough preparation and proper packing.

-Follow these few tips for Everest Base Camp Trek and have an enjoyable experience.
+Follow these tips for an enjoyable Everest Base Camp Trek experience.

-This trek does not demand a professional mountain climbing or technical skills.
-But, you do need to be physically fit to enjoy the journey.
+This trek does not require professional mountain climbing or technical skills.
+However, you need to be physically fit to enjoy the journey.
 You need enough strength and endurance to withstand the pressure in high altitudes.

 You can start training 3 to 4 months before your trek.
-You can do cycling, running, treadmill and stair climbing for about an hour to two, a few times a week.
-This will help you to train your legs for the trek.
+You can cycle, run, use a treadmill, and climb stairs for about an hour to two a few times a week.
+This will help train your legs for the trek.

 Yoga is another great way to stretch and strengthen your muscles.

-You can hike around small hills and forest.
-If you do not have access to mountains or hills, you can try adding extra weight to your backpack and do longer walks on the treadmill.
+You can hike around small hills and forests.
+If you do not have access to mountains or hills, you can add extra weight to your backpack and do longer walks on the treadmill.

-Trekking is very different than your regular routine life.
-Yes, it is important to be physically fit, but more important is your mental readiness for the journey.
-Depending on your adaptability of new surroundings, you need to prepare yourself accordingly.
+Trekking is very different from your regular routine life.
+While it is important to be physically fit, mental readiness for the journey is even more important.
+Depending on your adaptability to new surroundings, you need to prepare yourself accordingly.

 Your accommodation along the trek will be in simple tea houses run by local Sherpas.
 The facilities will also be very basic as you move higher up in the mountains.